basarat/youtube-why-I-dont-use-deserializers/README.md

 }
 ```

-> Select the whole file.
-To give us the same intutive lookup for operations possible on a user, I recommend keeping it consolidated into a single file as we have done in this example.
+Organizing all the utilities for a particular dto into a single es module allows for intutive expansion and exploration of the oprations associated with a dto.

 > Jump to `app.ts`